 15.)
 FB Anywhere, Anytime – You can’t live without it—not even a week or two—that you find ways to get into it wherever you are: even while on the road driving, commuting or on leisurely / work-related travels.

 16.)
 FB In Your Dreams? – You even dream about it or have nightmares with it!
 Yikes!

-Addiction is not fun at all…unlike what most people think about Facebook.
+Addiction is not fun at all…unlike what most people think about getting hooked on Facebook.